FrancescoCode1/YouTube-GUI-Downloader/README.md

 # YouTube-GUI-Downloader
 pyQt5 implementation of yt-dlp

+__Make sure you have at least Python 3.10 as this code contains match case statements which have been added in version 3.10__

 ## Work in progress
 This project is under development, bugs may occur.
 If you encounter any problems, please open an issue.